aaahmedms/Object-Car-Recognition-Tracking-With-Haar-Classification/README.md

 # Object-Car-Recognition-Tracking-With-Haar-Classification

-Tracking Cars using Haar classification with OpenCV
+Tracking Cars using Haar classification with OpenCV using a trained cascadeclassifier.

 ![Output sample](https://github.com/sahmed01a/Object-Car-Recognition-Tracking-With-Haar-Classification/blob/master/screenshots/footage.gif)

+There are two examples included here, one with regular tracking using a generic square, the other is an edged square:

 <img src="screenshots/img.png"  height="400" />